LucasSD/LucasSD/README.md

 ### Hi there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">
-### I'm a London-based python developer and tech/strategy consultant at James the Sleep Coach Limited.
+### I'm a London-based Python developer and tech/strategy consultant at James the Sleep Coach Limited.
 Maths tutor by day.
 ### - 🔭 I’m currently working on deploying my add-on to generate additional statistics for the social craft beer application Untappd.
 ### - 🔭 I’m currently finishing a test suite for my deployed django web application.
-### - 🌱 I’m currently improving my test-driven-development workflow using Pytest and Django tests.
+### - 🌱 I’m currently improving my test-driven-development workflow using pytest and django tests.
 ### - 👯 I’m looking to collaborate on open source projects.
 ### - ⚡ Fun fact: I've visited 44 countries of the world.
 ### - ⚡Also, my childhood ambition was to be an astronaut. <img src="https://github.com/LucasSD/LucasSD/blob/main/astronaut%20gif.gif" width="40px">